Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 Okay, it is done!
 With about only 200~300 lines Julia, what can we get?
 Actually, I thought it would be just a toy, but it is amazing, when I tried to use it for my own work:

-So I need to calculate something called [matrix product state](https://en.wikipedia.org/wiki/Matrix_product_state), well, I'm going to talk about quantum physics, so it is just some rank-3 tensors (3 dimensional array), and we will need to calculate something like the following expression:
+So I need to calculate something called [matrix product state](https://en.wikipedia.org/wiki/Matrix_product_state), well, I'm not going to talk about quantum physics, so in short, it is just some rank-3 tensors (3 dimensional array), and we will need to calculate something like the following expression:

 ```julia
 tr(x1 * x2 * x3)